Tustin native, Jr. Kings alum Wolf wins CHL Goaltender of the Year honor

 Wolf presently ranks in a tie for fifth all-time in WHL history for shutouts by a goaltender.

-Last month, Wolf was named to the WHL’s Western Conference First All-Star Team.
+In April, Wolf was named to the WHL’s Western Conference First All-Star Team.

 Photo/Connor Zary/Everett Silvertips